Eligibility for a parking permit is not transferable.

 Departmental Permit Eligibility

-The Departmental permit allows employee’s personal use of their vehicle while conducting university-related business.
+The Departmental permit allows employee use of personal vehicles while conducting university-related business.
 The employee’s personal parking permit must be displayed in conjunction with the Departmental permit.
-This permit is honored as an A permit and allows parking in the Reserved spaces (other than Bryan Hall).

-The One-Day permit is a temporary permit that Departments may issue to visitors, volunteers or non-compensated individuals.
-This permit is issued either for A or C parking spaces.
+The One-Day Departmental permit is a temporary permit that Departments may issue to employees for occasional need for using personal vehicles for department business.

 Departmental Parking Guidelines